Ringenberg/Ringenberg.github.io/_posts/2017-03-21-Cheap-CTAT-Component.md

 ---
 layout: post
-title: "Cheap custom CTAT components"
+title: "Cheap Way to Make a Custom CTAT component"
 author: Michael Ringenberg
 date: 2017-03-21
 ---
-# Cheap Way to Make a Custom CTAT Component

 I started working on a new interface for a Causal Models [CTAT](https://github.com/CMUCTAT/CTAT/) tutor in which students specify relations between variables using a graph drawing tool: